Baptista/Access/Access/Access/readme.txt

 definir regras da password
-definir no appsettings o endpoint do cliente definir tempo de token no clientapp definir BaseAddress no clientapp para a api
+definir no appsettings o endpoint do cliente definir configurações do token de acesso definir BaseAddress no clientapp para a api